 • We continue to show a spotlight on achievement be it through writing or a phone call, publicly and personally

 • We’ve been able to maintain the same level of nominations for our monthly WOW Awards, which highlight instances where our customers have expressed appreciation for interactions with our team which have exceeded their expectations

 Now, more than ever, we appreciate the culture of recognition we already had in place, because our strong foundation has made it that much easier to continue, even when miles apart.

 No pandemic is going to stop us from finding ways to say thank you or congratulations for a job well done.
 Regardless of if you and your team are spread apart, or sitting a few feet away, recognition and appreciation are important drivers of the overall customer experience and success of your business.
 We know we are more than where we sit, and our history at GreatAmerica has proven time and time again that it is critical to our company culture to prioritize recognition of the hard work of our team members, because it directly impacts our mission: serving you.

 Kate joined GreatAmerica in 2003 in Sales.
 Since then, she has held positions as a Team Leader, Sales Support Leader and Director of Operations.
 Her primary responsibilities include indirect leadership of nine OEG Teams, risk and analysis, operational strategic initiatives, and continual improvement initiatives.
-Kate has a BBA in Marketing and Communications and is currently pursuing her MBA.
+Kate has a BBA in Marketing and Communications and recently earned her MBA.